keefertaylor/TezosKit/docs/TezosNode.md

-- Complex interactions
--- Preappplication
--- Multiple operations
--- Reveals

-- Where is forging done
 # Tezos Node Client
 ## Introduction
-A [Tezos Node]() is the main entry point to the Tezos Network.
+A Tezos Node is the main entry point to the Tezos Network.
 The `TezosNodeClient` class in TezosKit allows client applications to interact with the node via the JSON RPC API.

 The `TezosNodeClient` API provides affordances to examine the state of the Tezos blockchain as well as to inject operations into the chain.

 Conseil functionality supports both `Result` style completion blocks or a promises API ([via PromiseKit](https://github.com/mxcl/PromiseKit))
 ## Getting Started
-The TezosNodeClient supports a wide set of functionality, which is includes:
+The TezosNodeClient supports a wide set of functionality, which includes:
 * Getting account balances
 * Getting data about the chain head
 * Getting account delegates